Marquess of Bristol: Family seat

-The Herveys lived at Ickworth House and Park, Ickworth, Suffolk, from the mid 15th century to 1998.
+The Herveys lived at Ickworth House and Park in Ickworth, Suffolk, from the mid 15th century to 1998.
 The present-day facade of the house was built by the end of the 18th century under the 4th Earl of Bristol.
-The traditional burial place of the Hervey family is Ickworth Church surrounded by the estate.
+The traditional burial place of the Hervey family is Ickworth Church, surrounded by the estate.
 The line of Herveys buried in the vault under the church and in the churchyard begins with Thomas Hervey (d.
 1467, who was the first of this family to own Ickworth) and includes every Earl and Marquess of Bristol, as well as many of their daughters and wives.
 In 1956, on the death of the 4th Marquess (d.
 1951), his widow gave the house and grounds to the National Trust in abatement of death duties on cash and personal effects as absolute owners since the as a precondition imposed by the death duties regime (see inheritance tax), tempered by the discretion of the National Trust in granting limited leasebacks on strict terms to ancestral owners.
 The family, through whoever is Marquess of Bristol, was given a 99-year lease to occupy the East Wing of Ickworth, upon paying yearly expenses and below market rent.

 In 1998, the 7th Marquess surrendered the remaining term of the lease to the National Trust, partly for funds and partly to ward off threatened forfeiture based on his behaviour as tenant.
 He died in 1999 with minimal remaining assets.
 His heir, the Frederick Hervey, 8th Marquess of Bristol, spoke in 2001 of his anger at not being granted a new lease as it went against the original Letter of Wishes when the house was handed over to the National Trust.
 The National Trust converted the East Wing into a hotel.
 In 2009 Sir Simon Jenkins, the National Trust's new chairman, stated, "I think it is in our interest for the Marquesses of Bristol to be living there."